 Cosmetic bonding is a procedure where the tooth-colored composite resin (often called “white” or “plastic” filling material) is applied to a decayed, chipped, fractured, or discolored tooth.

-The procedure get its name because the resin bonds to the tooth.
-Unlike veneers, which are manufactured at a dental laboratory, bonding cases can be completed in a single visit.
+The procedure gets its name because the resin bonds to the tooth.
+Unlike veneers, which are manufactured at a dental laboratory, bonding cases can often be completed in a single visit.

 Cosmetic bonding is more fragile than a laboratory fabricated restoration, such as a veneer or ceramic crown.
 Additionally, cosmetically matching the neighboring teeth can be more challenging with bonding versus laboratory restorations.